Indexed family

 In mathematics, a family, or indexed family, is informally a collection of objects, each associated with an index from some index set.
-For example, a family of real numbers, indexed by the set of integers is a collection of real numbers, where a given function selects one real number for each integer (possibly the same) as indexing.
+For example, a family of real numbers, indexed by the set of integers, is a collection of real numbers, where a given function selects one real number for each integer (possibly the same) as indexing.

-More formally, an indexed family is a mathematical function together with its domain $I$ and image $X$ (that is, indexed families and mathematical functions are technically identical, just point of views are different.)
+More formally, an indexed family is a mathematical function together with its domain $I$ and image $X$ (that is, indexed families and mathematical functions are technically identical, just points of view are different).
 Often the elements of the set $X$ are referred to as making up the family.
-In this view, indexed families are interpreted as collections of indexed elements instead of functions.
+In this view, an indexed family is interpreted as a collection of indexed elements, instead of a function.
 The set $I$ is called the index set of the family, and $X$ is the indexed set.

 Sequences are one type of families indexed by natural numbers.
 In general, the index set $I$ is not restricted to be countable.
 For example, one could consider an uncountable family of subsets of the natural numbers indexed by the real numbers.